davidc6/cs-knowledge/notes/database.md

 - Handles relation operations required for query resolution (normally this would be a dependency tree)
 - Handles optimisations
     - Index ordering - how rows in an index are sorted (ordered index is a data structure that allows for efficient retrieval of data based on a specific order to enable fast lookups and retrieval).
-    - Cardinality estimation -
+    - Cardinality estimation - Estimating (predicting) the number of unique values or rows that match a specific condition.
+Query optimisers use these estimates to choose the most efficient query plan.
-    - Access methods selection -
+    - Access methods selection - algorithms and data structures (e.g. tables and indexes) for accessing and organising data on disk

 ### Execution Engine

+The execution plan is handled by the execution engine.
+This is usually a collection of local and remote operations.

 - A database query is presented as an execution plan, that is a sequence of operations
 - Optimizer picks the best plan
 - This plan is handled by the **execution engine**

+#### Remote Execution

-- **Remote execution** is about writing and reading data to and from nodes in the cluster
+- **Remote execution** is about writing and reading data to and from nodes in the cluster and replication

+#### Local Execution

+-

 ### Storage Engine